Poplar Creek, British Columbia

 Poplar Creek is a ghost town in the West Kootenay region of southeastern British Columbia.
-The former mining community is at the mouth of Popular Creek on the southwest side of the Lardeau River.
+The former mining community is at the mouth of Poplar Creek on the southwest side of the Lardeau River.
 The locality, on BC Highway 31, is about 37 km northwest of Lardeau (head of Kootenay Lake) and 16 km southeast of Gerrard.

 Name origin

 The settlement, also known as Poplar City or Poplar, was named after the creek.
 Both sides of the creek were lined with Balm of Gilead trees, which early prospectors mistook for poplar.

 Mining

 In the early 1860s, placer mining occurred at the creek mouth.
 Staked before 1903, the Spyglass claim lay about 11 mi upstream from the mouth.
 Owned by John Winquist and partners, this was one of the richest silver-gold claims in the district.
 Although located in 1901, the discoverer of the Lucky Jack failed to record the find.
 In July 1903, Hamilton, Morgan and O'Connor staked this gold claim, which lay on the south side of the creek in close proximity to the railway track.
 Armed guards were posted to protect the property.
 Tunnels were excavated, as was the case at the Swede mine, 1.5 mi up the creek.
 By September, an influx of prospectors had established a permanent camp.
 That month, Great Northern Mines acquired the Lucky Jack and Swede groups.
 In November, R.G.
 McLeod paid a deposit on the Spyglass and settled the balance on the $35,000 purchase of the mine the following August.
 At the time, many smaller mining operations existed.
 The Lucky Jack, like many properties, became tied up in litigation, caused by legitimate and fraudulent overlapping claims.

 Machinery ordered for the Great Northern properties in 1905 did not arrive before the winter.
 By 1906, few prospectors remained in the area.
 In 1909, the mining recording office closed, which reflected that negligible production had occurred during the previous years.
 About this time, some activity took place at the Swede group.
 Also, several gold dredging operations existed on the creek and a few years later on the river.
-In 1914, mining partially revived after years of limited activity.
+In 1914, mining was partially revived after years of limited activity.
 Several properties were worked to varying degrees over the following years.

 In 1928, Spyglass-McLeod was incorporated to acquire the Spyglass group, and a new tunnel was developed.
 In 1930, new management was appointed at the company to extract the silver ore.
 In 1939, a large placer mining enterprise began on the creek.

 Later production was not significant.
 Over the decades, exploratory work has been conducted at the Lucky Jack and Swede, most recently as 2017.
 Exploratory drilling last took place at the Spyglass in 1979.